Homestead Grays Bridge: History

 The bridge was dedicated on Saturday November 20, 1937, having cost the county of Allegheny $2.75 million to build and originally carried four highway lanes and two streetcar tracks of Pittsburgh Railways Company.
 It replaced the 1897 Brown's Bridge (Homestead and Highland Bridge) which was upstream and had linked Brown's Hill Rd on the north bank and Second Avenue between Ann Street and Amity Street, Homestead on the south bank.

+In 1979, the bridge was renovated.

 On July 11, 2002, the Homestead High-Level Bridge was renamed the Homestead Grays Bridge in honor of the Homestead Grays baseball team.

-The bridge had grown dilapidated since its last renovation in 1979.
 In 2006 and 2007 work was undertaken to rehabilitate the bridge: the deck was removed and the structure stripped down to the steel, then the steel structure repaired and a new, wider deck put on.
 The new deck is six feet wider in traffic lanes—three feet on each side—and also has broader pedestrian walkways.
 The railings and lighting were replaced with reproductions of historic models, and the entire structure received a new coat of blue-grey paint.